gingerhome/gingee/docs/ai-context/ai-context.md

 If you haven't already, please read the Core Concepts [MD](./concepts.md) [HTML](./concepts.html) guide for a high-level overview of the platform's architecture.

+**NOTE:**
+This guide focuses on creating a Gingee backend with the classic Multi-Page App (MPA) workflow.
+For a complete tutorial on building modern SPAs with frameworks like React, Vue, or Angular, please see our dedicated Gingee SPA Developer's Guide [MD](./app-spadev-guide.md) [HTML](./app-spadev-guide.html)

-## Chapter 1: Your First App - Hello World
+## Chapter 1: Your First App - Hello World (MPA)

 The fastest way to get started is with the `gingee-cli`.
 After you've created your first project with `gingee-cli init my-project`, you can create your first application.